 In the expectation of finding treasure, the shaft was enlarged and the cave was emptied, uncovering extensive carvings in the lower part of the chamber.
 No scientific archaeological investigation was made at the time but according to Rev. G. North, who visited the cave shortly after its discovery, the contents included a skull, some decayed bones, fragments of a small drinking vessel and an unmarked piece of brass.

 Man-made and beehive shaped; Royston Cave is cut approx. 8 m into the chalk that lies beneath Royston’s ancient crossroad, Ermine Street and Icknield Way.

 The cylindrical lower part of the cave is approx. 5 m in diameter.
 Around its base is a raised octagonal step.
 It is too low for sitting so was probably used for kneeling and prayer.
 Dug into the cave's eastern end is a shallow depression.
 The purpose of this depression is unclear, but some believe it was used for initiation ceremonies.

 It's likely the cave was lit by a form of oil burning lamp called a cresset.
 The cave’s eastern shaft, decorated with limestone bricks, may have been a chimney to take away the smoke.

 Post holes within the wall indicate there may once have been a higher wooden platform that came to a height just below the entrance shaft.
-Further post holes in the floor suggest the platform was on four legs.
+Further post holes in the floor suggest the platform was on legs.
 Such a structure would have given access to the line of large niches, seemingly intended for storage.